Ayamohamed0101/Thermometer-App/README.md

 ## Feature goals

-I planned to implement this step by step.
-The key things to implement:

 - [ ] Connect to one fixed thermostat
 - [ ]  Implement all commands for manipulating thermostats and receive statuses (No Gui yet:
     - [ ] Read current status.